nalquas/nalquas/README.md

 You can find my personal games at https://nalquas.itch.io.

-I occasionally also develop games in a team during Game Jams; We're known as Penguin Psychiatry.
+I also occasionally develop games in a team called Penguin Psychiatry.
 You can find our games at https://penguin-psychiatry.itch.io/.

 <!--